miroapp/app-examples/examples/rest-stickies-csv/README.md

-# Miro REST Stickies with Tags
+# Miro REST sticky notes with tags

 This sample app demonstrates the use of the Miro REST API's [Sticky Note and Tags endpoints](https://beta.developers.miro.com/docs/stickynote-1) to import external structured data (.csv) into Miro.
 It makes use of each of the available CRUD (create, read, update, delete) methods to add and manage stickies with tags on a Miro board.